logtail/logtail-js/example-project/README.md

 // Create a new Koa instance
 const koa = new Koa();

-// Create a new Logtail client const logtail = new Logtail("<source-token>");
+// Create a new Better Stack Logs client const logtail = new Logtail("<source-token>");

 // Attach Koa to enable HTTP request logging logtail.attach(koa);
 ```

-*Don't forget to replace with your actual source token which you can find by going to logtail.com -> sources -> edit.*
+*Don't forget to replace with your actual source token which you can find by going to logs.betterstack.com -> sources -> edit.*

 ### How the middleware works

 **Successful requests**

 A *successful* request is one that returns a non-`4xx` or `5xx` status code and doesn't throw any uncaught errors while handling the requests.
-These are logged to Logtail using `[LogLevel.Info](https://github.com/logtail/logtail-js/tree/master/packages/types#loglevel)`
+These are logged to Better Stack using `[LogLevel.Info](https://github.com/logtail/logtail-js/tree/master/packages/types#loglevel)`

 **4xx status codes**